Chefs Notes

 Good morning everyone!
 Today we are going to do something a little different.
 Just before Christmas, I bought myself some new tools for work and one of the things I got was a sous vide circulator.
 If you don't know what that is, it's okay.
 We're going to get into it in a second.
 What's important is that today, we are going to look at how to use it to make sous vide honey garlic spare ribs.
 Delicious!
 And yes, you can make these without the sous vide circulator.

 First and foremost what is sous vide?
 Literally, sous vide means "under vacuum" in French.
-However, the term has come to refer to a low heat cooking technique where food is vacuum-sealed, then submerged heated in water.
+However, the term has come to refer to a low heat cooking technique where food is vacuum-sealed, then submerged and heated in water.

 The sous vide circulator is a tool for precisely controlling the temperature of the cooking water.
 The circulator is made up of two main parts.
 It has a heating element to control the temperature.
 And, it has a small water pump.
 The pump keeps the water moving very gently to make sure the temperature is consistent the whole way through.